ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 - `Rigidbody.AddRelativeForce()` - Applies a linear force **relative to the Rigidbody’s local axes**.
 - `Rigidbody.AddRelativeTorque()` - Applies torque **relative to the Rigidbody’s local axes**.

+Each of these methods has its own specific use cases, but for this lesson, we will keep things simple and focus only on using `Rigidbody.AddForce`.

+#### `AddForce()` Method

+The `Rigidbody.AddForce()` method applies a force to a Rigidbody, causing it to accelerate in the direction of that force.
+Unlike directly setting the velocity, this allows Unity’s physics system to determine how the object actually moves, taking into account its mass, drag, and any other forces acting on it (like gravity or collisions).

+The method takes two parameters:
+- **Vector3 force** – a vector that specifies the direction and strength of the push.
+- **ForceMode mode** – determines how the force is applied, such as gradually over time, instantly, or ignoring mass.

+Using these parameters, you can make objects move more realistically, respond to collisions naturally, and create different types of movement behaviors depending on the chosen `ForceMode`.

 #### Force Modes
 Each of the Rigidbody force methods allows you to influence an object's movement, but the exact effect depends on how the force is applied.
 Unity provides four distinct `ForceMode` parameters to control this behavior.
 - `ForceMode.Force` – **Continuous force over time**, mass affects acceleration; good for gradual, realistic motion (e.g., car accelerating).